kbrodt/clog-loss-alzheimers-research/README.md

 - 3D CNN Efficientnet doesn't train
 - Test time augmentations doesn't improve score
 - Focal and Lovasz losses are not better than BCE
-- Crowd score instead binary label in loss, but the results are the same
+- Crowd score instead binary label in loss, but the results are alomost the same
-- No improvements using tier 2 dataset with crowd score > 0.6
-- 2nd level model on out of fold predictions with additional features like size of crop worsen local validation and public LB (drama at the end)
+- 2nd level model on out of fold predictions with additional features of crop (width and height) worsen local validation and public LB
+- [AdaTune](https://github.com/awslabs/adatune) works same as `lr=1e-4`
 - 1 round of pseudo-labeling (not enough investigated)
-- [AdaTune](https://github.com/awslabs/adatune) works same as `lr=1e-4`

-#### Possible improvements

-- As it turns out 2nd level model highly improves private score, simply using extra features like width and height of crop you can get +2 points on private.
-But it is useless in production :)